 A recent study investigated where antibiotic-resistant E. coli strains are found and how they are spread.

 Escherichia coli is a common bacterium found naturally in our gut.
-They can cause diarrhea, food poisonings, urinary tract infections, and infections from gut surgery.
+They can cause diarrhea, food poisoning, urinary tract infections, and infections from gut surgery.
 Worst case scenario, E.coli can cause infections in the bloodstream with the possibility of mortality.

 Some strains of this bacteria produce extended-spectrum b-lactamases (ESBLs).
 This means that they have special enzymes that destroy drugs in the b-lactam class, specifically penicillins and cephalosporins.
 This makes antibiotic-resistant E. coli harder to treat.
 Usually, E. coli cases are mild.
 However, ESBL-E. coli cases continue to increase and be of concern.